School Safety Legal Issues and Laws

 School-Related Product Safety

 Because students often need various school-related items, it is important to know whether certain items or products pose any harmful risks.
 For example, over the years there have been important recalls on school-related items, such as BPA-lined plastic containers, clothing with drawstrings, non-insulated lunch boxes, and so on.
 To find information on these and other products, click here for a listing of U.S. Consumer Product Safety Commission standards.
-Also, the CPSC offers back to school safety tips, including a printable checklist, that may be useful or you may wish to visit the CPSC website directly to find the information you may be looking for.
+You also may wish to visit the CPSC website directly to find the information you may be looking for.

 School safety is an important issue.
 Not only is it important for students to feel safe and secure in their school surroundings, it is important for their learning growth as well.
 If you are a parent, guardian, or educator who has school safety concerns, you may wish to contact your school's district and ask whether there are existing safety guidelines and policies in place.
 Otherwise, you may wish to contact an attorney to learn more about a particular law in question.